What Is an Application Service Level Agreement?

 An SLA will help manage service delivery, but it cannot replace organization responsibilities or act as a surrogate manager for the relationship.
 To meet the outlined SLA, the service provider must invest in the right tools and processes and deploy the appropriate resources required by the agreement.

 If you need help crafting your own application service level agreement, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.